 - use discussion in order to learn; develop their own voice and opinions and communicate them with others

-- be competent in speaking and listening, making formal presentations, demonstrating to others and participating in debate.
+- be competent in speaking and listening.

 As you would expect Reading and Writing is taught daily.
 Our phonics and reading page will give more detail.
 We have adopted the Talk for Writing approach to ensure all our pupils are able to quickly join in with the process of writing.
 Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
 3 stages in Talk for Writing are:

 - Stage 1 – Imitation

 - Stage 3 – Independent Application

 We are working with Selby Primary School who are a Pie Corbett Talk for Writing training school to develop this approach at Breckon Hill.

 In Reception and Year 1 we take a shared reading approach using a scheme called Reading Rocketeers.
 This approach is also used to boost levels of attainment for those who may still be working towards expected reading standards from Y2 upwards, each book encourages learners to both understand and apply core reading skills.

 We use a guided skills-based programme Reading Explorers from Y2 which aims to develop key reading & study skills.

 We teach children to read through variety of genres, both fiction, non-fiction and poetry which encourages children to access, interpret and understand what they are reading.
 Children experience a daily reading lesson.

 This approach promotes the child’s knowledge and understanding of authorial intent and gives the reader the chance to speculate on the tone and purpose of each text, as well as to consider its wider themes and audience.